AkankshRakesh/SmartDataDisplay/README.md

 # Smart Data Display - Popular Developer Tools

 A comprehensive web application showcasing the most popular and essential tools that every developer should know.
-Built for the Maketronics Tech Challenge with advanced search, filtering, and modern UI.
+Built with advanced search, filtering, and modern UI.

 ## 🚀 Features